 Our review of the purchase orders indicated that in almost every instance the purchase orders were properly approved and supported with adequate documentation.
-Some purchase requisition forms were not dated.
-Also, we noted some instances where purchase requisition forms were dated after the accompanying purchase orders and supporting invoices.
+We noted a few instances where purchase requisition forms were dated after the accompanying purchase orders and supporting invoices.